 From this sleepy little town (which is an hour’s drive north of Greymouth), you can venture underground in what is one of the most unique experiences in Aotearoa.

-First you’ll get kitted out in wetsuits and safety gear before hopping on board a train and heading into the bush by foot.
-You’ll spent the next few hours underground, navigating a massive caving system and marvelling at glow worms, before making your way back towards daylight.
+First, you’ll get kitted out in wetsuits and safety gear before hopping on board a train and heading into the bush by foot.
+You’ll spend the next few hours underground, navigating a massive caving system and marvelling at glow worms, before making your way back towards daylight.

 Finally, you’ll float your way down the gentle rapids as you head back to home base.